A Gauge Field Theory for Continuous Spin Tachyons: Cubic Vertices

 The continuous spin tachyon field equation is now

-We can multiply it by $\eta^2-\xi^2+\mu^2$ and apply $\Delta+m\partial_\xi$ to get
+We can multiply it by $\eta^2+\xi^2+\mu^2$ and apply $\Delta+i m\partial_\xi$ to get

 which is the generalization of a current conservation equation to the cotangent bundle.
 Notice also that the cubic vertex (\ref{s3}) is invariant under the $\epsilon$ gauge transformation (\ref{j3}) if (\ref{s6}) holds.
-The equation for current conservation can be solved for its delta function structure as

-with $\omega(\eta,\xi,x)$ an arbitrary function.
-We can then use (\ref{v1}) to gauge $\omega$ away leaving a residual $\Xi_{R}$ symmetry whose parameter must satisfy

-As usual this residual symmetry can be used to expand $J$ around the hyperboloid but this will not be necessary.
-Then the current conservation equation (\ref{v2}) is reduced to
+Taking (\ref{v1}) into account we can expand $J(\eta,\xi,x)$ as